ethanfox/ethanfox/README.md

 Built [Material Space](https://materialspace.co/).

-I specialize in integrating design and technical frameworks to help teams scale.
-With a solid background in architecture from the University of Tennessee, I leverage my expertise in graphic design, UI/UX, and development using technologies like Supabase, SvelteKit, and JavaScript.
+I help teams scale by integrating design and technical frameworks.
+With a background in architecture from the University of Tennessee, I specialize in graphic design, UI/UX, and development.
+My favorite tools include Supabase, SvelteKit, and Typescript.